JulianBauerCode/pptMindmap/README.md

 # Todo

+ - Add labels to connector
+ - use styles from existing slides
+    - textboxes
+        - central
+        - kids
+    - arrows
+        - only label to
+        - only label from
+        - else
+ - Define arrow heads of connector depending on labels
+    - only label to
+    - only label from
+    - else
+ - Write Documentation and instructions

+# Done
+ - draw all together
+ - create create arrow
+ - create textbox
+ - create new slide
  - create new presentation

- - create new slide
- - create textbox
- - create create arrow
+# Do not
  - calc positions
    - relative to center
    - of centered textbox
    - of textboxes
    - of interaction arrows
    - of cooperation arrows
- - draw all together
- - use textbox style from existing presentation

 ##############################################
 # Install